Mounadi05/netforge/README.md

 2. Intercepts network traffic between victims
 3. Can display packet contents in verbose mode
 4. Requires a network interface to be specified as a command-line argument
-5. Runs in a multi-threaded mode to both spoof and sniff simultaneously

 ## Getting Started